Hex Sheets

 Hex Sheets is a blank hex map supplement for fantasy role-playing games published by Games Workshop in 1978.

 Contents

-Hex Sheets is a pad of hexagonal mapping paper to aid the gamemaster in producing wilderness terrain for adventure.
+Hex Sheets is a pad of hexagonal mapping paper designed to aid the gamemaster in producing wilderness terrain for adventure.
 It is also intended for use with Advanced Dungeons & Dragons.

 Publication history

 Hex Sheets was published by Games Workshop in 1978 as a 50-sheet pad.

 Shannon Appelcline explained that by the late 1970s, Games Workshop "expanded its publishing arm beyond White Dwarf and reprints of American products.
 Among their first original products were a pad of character sheets (1978), a pad of hex sheets (1978), and the Dungeon Floor Plans (1979) gaming accessory, each of which carried the Dungeons & Dragons trademark; they were some of the few licensed D&D products ever authorized by TSR."

 Games Workshop later produced a set of Wilderness Hex Sheets in 1982, as a pad containing 50 A4 paper sheets printed with 6 mm hexes.